-The Authority notes the outcome of the SKM review that expenditure associated with Item 3: Metering is efficient but only partially prudent on the basis of the proposed timing of replacement.
-A more realistic estimate of the number of meters to be replaced has also been proposed by SKM.
+The Authority noted the outcome of the SKM review that expenditure associated with Item 2: Meter replacement is efficient but only partially prudent on the basis of the proposed timing of replacement.
+A more realistic estimate of the number of meters to be replaced was also proposed by SKM.

-The Authority, based on the SKM analysis, concludes that the expenditure associated with metering at Cedar Pocket Dam be adopted as outlined, above, in Table 4.10.
+The Authority, based on the SKM analysis, concluded that the expenditure associated with metering at Cedar Pocket Dam be adopted as outlined, above, in Table 4.10.